 - 1/2 cup snipped green onions, green part only*

-- Preheat oven to 400°F. Pierce potatoes with a fork, bake for 1 hour or until tender.
-Cool.
-Peel potatoes, coarsely mash.
+- Heat oven to 400 F. Pierce potatoes with a fork, bake for 1 hour or until tender.

 - Spoon flour into measuring cup, level with knife.
 Place flour in a large Dutch oven; gradually add milk, stirring with a Mix-Stir until blended.
 Cook over medium heat, until thick and bubbly (about 8 minutes).
 Add mashed potatoes, 1 cup cheese, salt and pepper.
 Stir until cheese melts.
 Remove from heat.